-Services that are covered for you What you must pay when you get these services March 31st of the following year.
-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical You pay \$0 per day for Medicare-covered ambulance services. condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's According to Medicare guidelines, emergency and non-emergency ambulance services are covered based on medical necessity.
-If your condition qualifies for coverage, you will pay the condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. copayment listed above.
-If your condition does not meet Medicare criteria and you utilize the ambulance service, you will then be responsible for the entire cost.
-If you have questions about coverage for ambulance services, please contact Customer Relations.
-Wheelchair van (chair car) transportation is not covered even if provided by an ambulance company.
+Services that are covered for you What you must pay when you get these services nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
+An additional eight sessions will be covered for those patients demonstrating an improvement.
+No more than 20 acupuncture treatments may be administered annually.
+Treatment must be discontinued if the patient is not improving or is regressing.
+Additional acupuncture services are eligible for reimbursement under your Wellness Allowance.
+See Wellness Allowance benefit description for full details.
+Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+You pay \$0 for Medicare-covered ambulance round-trip services.
+According to Medicare guidelines, emergency and non-emergency ambulance services are covered based on medical necessity.
+If your condition qualifies for coverage, you will pay the copayment listed above.
+If your condition does not meet Medicare criteria and you utilize the ambulance service,

-^{} Prior authorization from Tufts Health Plan Medicare Preferred may be required for non-emergency transportation.
+^{}Prior authorization may be required for non-emergency transportation.